This article has links to products and services we love, which we may make commission from.

 The most exciting exhibit is “Michigan Pete,” which pays tribute to Evald Peterson, who was the construction inspector for John Hancock Building.

-He captured all his personal experiences in a journal, and that brought this building’s architectural journey to life.
+He captured all his personal experiences in a journal, bringing this building’s architectural journey to life.
 You can hear all about the challenges of the building’s construction through his words and pictures.

 Reserve your skip-the-line ticket here.